Devil’s Food Cake Recipe

-If you’re not a pro, don’t worry: this frosting is forgivable and can take quite a bit of back-and-forthing from a spatula-wielding novice.
-And if you want to get fancy, you can pipe it as well…and you don’t even need a special room to do it in.
+If you’re not a pro at decorating cakes, no reason to be discouraged.
+This frosting is forgivable and can take quite a bit of back-and-forthing from a spatula-wielding novice.
+And if you want to get fancy, you can pipe it as well.

 Devil’s Food Cake